 - Aircraft: Airbus A350-900 / A350-900ULR

-I’ve flown Singapore Airlines long-hauls many times, and the difference in comfort is obvious: quieter cabins, carefully timed lighting and meal service to help with jet lag, and genuinely attentive crew members who don’t disappear after the first service.
-Even in economy, the seat pitch and ergonomics make a huge difference over this distance.
+I’ve flown Singapore Airlines ultra-long-hauls many times, and the difference in comfort is obvious: quieter cabins, carefully timed lighting and meal service to fight jet lag, and crew who stay attentive long after the first meal.
+Even in economy, the seat pitch and ergonomics make a real difference over this distance.

 My tips for this flight: